Lessons From My IoT Startup

 Building a prototype is the easiest part of building a hardware startup.
 The real challenge comes in product design, production engineering, manufacturing, distribution and marketing/sales.
 And you need to have friends in China.

 Also, hardware product validation and iteration cycles are much longer than software ones.
 Getting funding is relatively difficult; VCs ask for traction(~$1M on Kickstarter/Indiegogo last I heard)because of the inherent risk in a hardware startup.
 Managing cash flows is hard because you have to pay your vendors months before you get paid from your customers.

 We were not the right team to build a hardware company.

 Learning: Understand what you are getting into if you are starting a hardware company and plan accordingly.
 Get experienced people on your team or get into a hardware accelerator like HAXLR8R.

-Drop me a line at email@example.com if you have any comments or want to discuss anything in detail.
-I can also be reached at @YashPKotak.
+Drop me a line at firstname.lastname@example.org if you have any comments or want to discuss anything in detail.
 If you are in Bangalore, we can also catch up for a cup of coffee!

-If you liked this post, please recommend it or share it with fellow entrepreneurs or aspiring entrepreneurs! ☺
+If you liked this post, please recommend it or share it with fellow entrepreneurs! ☺